Questions and requests for exemptions

 Do I have to have a test while completing quarantine at home?

-You are allowed to leave your home to attend a fever or respiratory clinic for testing if permitted under a direction give to you by an emergency officer.
+You are allowed to leave your home to attend a fever or respiratory clinic for testing if permitted under a direction given to you by an emergency officer.

 You should travel alone, use personal transport where possible, and go directly to the clinic and return home straight away without stopping anywhere else (not even to get petrol).
 If you are unable to drive yourself, see if a member of your household or a friend can take you.